pranitmhaske/ecommerce-data-platform-glue/README.md

  2. **ETL Pipeline**: Extractiong, transforming, and loading data from s3 to into redshift serverless.
  3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries and mart for business ready metrics.

+## Tools/Platforma used:

+1. Syntheic datasets creation locally ubuntu, venv, pyspark, faker, tqdm.
+2. Airflow for automating.
+3. Pyspark for transformation logic.
+4. AWS: s3 as data lake, IAM for permission and security, GlueJob for running spark job, redshift for datawarehousing and analytical queries

 ## Project requirments